lingaesh7-stack/MODULE-3/README.md

 }
 ```
 **output**

 <img width="765" height="167" alt="image" src="https://github.com/user-attachments/assets/f57fb6d5-0fa0-4edd-bb3e-57219a162c97" />

 **Result:**

 The program determines whether the entered number is an Armstrong number and displays the corresponding message.

 ---

-3.### Program: Print the Elements of the Last Column of an n × n Matrix
+# 3.Program: Print the Elements of the Last Column of an n × n Matrix

 **Aim:**
 To read the elements of an `n × n` matrix and print the elements of its last column.